-- Older children present younger children with celeb ration awards and certificates. - Children celebrate each other's work and achievements through lessons. - Children actively participate in collective worship based on a variety of assembly - themes - Religious leaders visit the school to lead talks and assemblies. - Interactions between the whole school community promote mutual respect between - all adults and children and sharing of the rainbow promise. - Tolerance of those of different Faiths and Beliefs:

-- Assemblies promote respect of different cultures and faiths allowing spiritual - reflection and the promotion of strong moral values. - RE Curriculum - Children and families share their beliefs with classes in school. - Candle time reflection sessions focus on promoting respect and tolerance for all in a - quiet reflection time.
+- Our code of conduct and Rainbow values both highlight a need to respect. - Older children present younger children with celebration awards and certificates. - Children celebrate each other's work and achievements through lessons. - Children actively participate in collective worship based on a variety of assembly themes - Religious leaders visit the school to lead talks and assemblies. - Interactions between the whole school community promote mutual respect between - all adults and children and sharing of the rainbow promise. - Tolerance of those of different Faiths and Beliefs. - Pause days to celebrate commonalities - Refugee welcoming pledges are written - Assemblies promote respect for different cultures and faiths allowing spiritual reflection and the promotion of strong moral values. - RE Curriculum - Children and families share their beliefs with classes in school. - Candle time reflection sessions focus on promoting respect and tolerance for all in a - quiet reflection time.